SQUARE PIANOS (Querpianos)

 In the 1860s, when English squares were starting to die out, the American SQUARE GRANDS just went on getting bigger and heavier, and needing much heftier legs, although most makes were outwardly very similar.
 So many claim to have been sailed around the Cape, then carried by covered wagon.
 Sometimes, it seems that these are the only antique pianos in America, and the antique pianoshop website says… “The upright piano didn't become popular in American culture until the last quarter of the 19th Century.
 Prior to that time, the square grand piano was the preferred choice that dominated the American piano market.”

 The Jack Wyatt Museum has a modern-style Mathusek “Spinet Grand” designed to resemble a Square Piano, and the serial number suggests that it was made as late as 1936.
 Michael Stinnett kindly supplied these photos of its various models, and says “All the information I've been able to find over the years indicates that all American manufacturers had stopped building square pianos by 1900.
-We rarely see a square piano built after 1890, we have never seen one built any later than 1898.”
+We rarely see a square piano built after 1890, and we have never seen one built any later than 1898.”

 Unless serial numbers dates or historical notes are available, it is difficult to do more than guess at the age of these American squares, and our guesstimates may be your best hope.